 43.4 x 29.0 cm ⏐ 17.1 x 11.4 in (300dpi)

 PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY

 Inca mummy research.
-Professor Guillermo Cock holding a mummified head excavated from an Inca cemetery.
-Mummification is a process where tissues are preserved after death by extreme dessication in a dry climate.
-Parchment-like skin is seen covering the skull.
-The feathers on the head indicate a high status in Inca society.
-This mummy is from Puruchuco-Huaquerones, a large Inca cemetery on the outskirts of Lima, Peru.
-The site has been excavated several times since 1999, and many well-preserved mummies have been found.
+Professor Guillermo Cock using a computer during study of a mummy bundle (lower right).
+Mummy bundles are burials of bodies in the foetal position, wrapped up in a bundle containing essential items for the afterlife, and buried with other ceremonial offerings and grave goods.
+Professor Cock has excavated numerous mummy bundles from Puruchuco-Huaquerones, a large Inca cemetery on the outskirts of Lima, Peru.
+The site has been excavated several times since 1999, with many well-preserved mummies being found.
 The Inca, a pre-Hispanic people from Peru, ruled an extensive empire in the Andean regions of northern South America in the 15th and 16th centuries.

 Model release not available.
 Property release not required.